benjamin-chan/WSERLottery/WSERLottery.md

 >
 > $E(X) = \sum X P(X)$.
 What this is saying (in English) is "The expected value is the sum of all the gains multiplied by their individual probabilities."

-First, what are labeled as *odds* appears to really be *probabilities*.
-Second, the sum of those probabilities do not add up to 1.
+First, what are labeled as *odds* appear to really be *probabilities*.
+Second, it is unclear how the equation for expected value was used to calculate these  probabilities.

 At first, I suspected the reason might be the automatic spots.
 But the text of the lottery process above is clear that the 270 runners that will be drawn will be solely from the lottery applicants and will not include the automatic spots.

 Here, I run a simulation of the lottery process to estimate probabilities of winning a slot for the Western States Endurance Run.
+The simulation does a few things
-The simulation accounts for the changing probability distribution of the lottery hat as runners are selected.
-Once a runner is selected, their tickets are withdrawn from the hat.
+* Accounts for the changing probability distribution of the lottery hat as runners are selected

-I'll use `R version 2.15.2 (2012-10-26)`.
-This code was run on `2012-12-04 12:16:59`.
+* Once a runner is selected, their tickets are withdrawn from the hat
+* For each simulated lottery, the distribution of selected 1-ticket, 2-ticket, 3-ticket, and 4-ticket runners is determined
+* From this distributions of the simulated lotteries, the estimated selection probabilities are characterized
+* Selection probability distributions are plotted
+* Selection distributions from the simulated lotteries are also plotted

 Load the required packages.